Jappe02/jappeOsDesktop/README.md

 Jappe os desktop is the desktop environment for Jappe os.
-This desktop environment is coded with flutter, and includes the whole desktop environment code in this github page.
+This desktop environment is coded with flutter, and includes the whole desktop environment code in this github repository.
 Currently Jappe studios is developing on it, so this readme doesn't include much.

 # In development